Performance Analysis for Wireless Localization with Random Sensor Network: Model Definition And Convergence Result

-\begin{remark} By Theorem~\ref{convergence_thm}, all stationary isotropic point processes obeying \eqref{equ: SRD} have the same limiting law, although the theorem is phrased to highlight their connection to the homogeneous PPP. \end{remark}
+\begin{remark} By Theorem~\ref{convergence_thm}, the observable processes generated by all stationary isotropic PPs obeying \eqref{equ: SRD} have the same limiting law, although the theorem is phrased to highlight their connection to that generated by the HPPP. \end{remark}

-The convergence result shows that, when the random propagation noise $\sigma$ is large, the observable process generated by an arbitrary stationary isotropic point process satisfying \eqref{equ: SRD} becomes statistically indistinguishable from that generated by a homogeneous PPP with the same intensity.
-This justifies the use of the PPP network model in noisy environments, even when the underlying sensor configuration does not strictly follow a PPP.\\
+The convergence result shows that, when the random propagation noise $\sigma$ is large, the observable process generated by an arbitrary stationary isotropic PP satisfying \eqref{equ: SRD} becomes statistically indistinguishable from that generated by an HPPP with the same intensity.
+This justifies the use of the HPPP network model in noisy environments, even when the underlying sensor configuration does not strictly follow an HPPP.

-The proof of Theroem~\ref{convergence_thm} follows the spirit of Theorem 2.10 in \cite{KeelerRossXia2018}, where the authors proved that the inverse RSS process $\{N_i\}_{i \in \mathcal{I}^\Xi}$ (also referred to as the propagation process) generated by a $d$-dimensional random network, under some regularity conditions \cite[(2.6)]{KeelerRossXia2018}, converges in distribution to a Poisson process on $\posRealLine$.
-This limiting Poisson process can be interpreted as the signal strength process induced by an underlying Poisson network in $\IR^d$, which implies that, from the perspective of an observer interested only in the RSS or its related statistics, the underlying network appears indistinguishable from a Poisson network when the noise is sufficiently significant.
+The proof of Theroem~\ref{convergence_thm} follows the spirit of \cite[Theorem~2.10]{KeelerRossXia2018}, where the authors proved that the propagation process $\sum_{i \in \mathcal{I}^\Xi}\delta_{N_i}$ generated by a $d$-dimensional random network, under some regularity conditions \cite[(2.6)]{KeelerRossXia2018}, converges in distribution to a PPP on $\posRealLine$.
+This limiting PPP can be interpreted as the propagation process induced by an underlying PPP network in $\IR^d$, which implies that, from the perspective of an observer interested only in the RSS or its related statistics, the underlying network appears indistinguishable from a PPP network when the noise is sufficiently significant.

-Our proof follows a similar line of reasoning, but extends the inverse RSS process to the observable process $\NN^{(\sigma)}_\Xi$, in which we are concerned not only with the signal strength but also with the directions of the incoming signals.
+Our proof follows a similar line of reasoning, but extends the propagation process to the observable process $\NN^\sig_\Xi$, in which we are concerned not only with the signal strength but also with the directions of the incoming signals.